cs481-ekh/s22-beima/docs/Initial Setup/InitialSetup.md

 Docker
-* Change the CurrentEnv to 'deploy'
+* Change the CurrentEnv to 'deploy' in the local.settings.json file.
+Other valid options: dev-local, dev-cloud.
+The cloud option requires services located in the cloud to be up and running with the appropriate connection strings present in the local.setings.json file
 * Build images with '&lt;sudo&gt; docker-compose build'
 * Run images with '&lt;sudo&gt; docker-compose up'
 * Remove cached/intermediate containers with '&lt;sudo&gt; docker system prune'